About Our Team

 Jenn Hall

 Jenn Hall lives and writes in Jersey.
-Her essays and fiction have been published in HAD, Entropy, Pidgeonholes, The Maine Review, Hippocampus Magazine, Paste, and others.
-She was a notable in Best American Food Writing 2019, and once spent several years writing about oyster farmers and those who make a living by the sea.
-Though driven to meander, she has come to learn that the best stories are hidden in plain sight.
+Her essays have been published in the Brevity blog, Peregrine Journal, HAD, Entropy, Pidgeonholes, The Maine Review, Hippocampus Magazine, and Paste, and she was a notable in Best American Food Writing 2019.
+Though driven to meander, she has learned that the best stories are hidden in plain sight.
 Follow along at jennhallwrites.com.

 Kevin Beerman